 - Exercise Physiology (EXS 3080*)

 - Additional Social or Behavioral Science Course

-You will need several letters of recommendation for your application.
-While schools may have different expectations of how many letters you should submit and from whom, you should expect to send around 3 letters of recommendation.
+You will need several letters of recommendations for your application.
+While schools may have different expectations of how many letters you should submit and from whom, you should expect to send around three letters of recommendation.